xl0/lovely-docs/doc_db/huntabyte_shadcn-svelte/dark_mode/digest.md

 </script>
 ```

-Then add `ModeWatcher` with `client:load` directive to your Astro layout.
+Add `ModeWatcher` with `client:load` directive in Astro layouts to enable theme toggling.